 In 1918, she heard about the NAACP, and by 1921, she had established a branch in Gary.
 Soon after, she started the Christmas seal fundraiser for the Gary branch.
 The fundraiser was so successful that it was soon adopted by the national office and became one of the NAACP’s most important fundraisers.
 She also helped establish branches in other towns in southern West Virginia, assisted in forming the State NAACP Conference, and served as the state treasurer for two years.
 She often traveled on behalf of the NAACP to solve disputes, establish new branches, and implement membership drives and scholarships.
 From 1956-1959, she was the NAACP National Field Secretary.
 Garrison also served as the national vice president of the NAACP Board of Directors from 1964 to 1966.

 She was also involved in politics.
 She supported school desegregation before Brown v.
 Brown and worked to enforce integration after the Supreme Court case.
 In addition, she campaigned for voting reform.
-In 1944, she spoke to the U.S. Senate regarding the abolishment of poll taxes.
+In 1944, she spoke to the U.S. Senate regarding need to abolish poll taxes.
 She served as the Chairperson of the Colored Women’s Division of the Republican Party and was a member of the Woman Advisory Committee for Colored Voters.
-Between 1963 and 1966, she was a member of the West Virginia Human Rights Commission and, in 1964, was a member of President Johnson’s National Citizens Committee on Community Relations.
+Between 1963 and 1966, she was a member of the West Virginia Human Rights Commission.
+Demonstrating how she and many other African Americans shifted parties during a time of political realignment, in 1964 Garrison was a member of President Johnson’s National Citizens Committee on Community Relations.

 Memphis Tennessee Garrison died on July 25, 1988 at the age of ninety-eight in Huntington, West Virginia.